isomerpages/govtech-gobusiness-main/_run-and-grow/government-assistance/toolkits-programmes.md

   - title: Logistics
     content:  |
       **Logistics Industry Digital Plan**
-      <br>A guide for local SMEs in the Logistics industry to digitalise your businesses, plug skill gaps and participate in industry pilot projects.
+      <br>A guide for local SMEs in the logistics industry to digitalise your businesses, plug skill gaps and participate in industry pilot projects.

       <a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/industry-digital-plans/logistics-idp" target="_blank">Find Out More</a>
   - title: Media
     content:  |
       **Media Industry Digital Plan**
-      <br>A guide for local SMEs in the Media industry to digitalise your businesses, plug skill gaps and participate in industry pilot projects.
+      <br>A guide for local SMEs in the media industry to digitalise your businesses, plug skill gaps and participate in industry pilot projects.

       <a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/industry-digital-plans/media-idp" target="_blank">Find Out More</a>